Volunteer Opportunities at WVU Medicine-WVU Hospitals

 In return, volunteers have the opportunity to learn, explore health careers, make new friends, develop new skills, and, most of all, enjoy the satisfaction that comes from helping others.
 As a volunteer, you can make a personal contribution of your time and make your hours of service something special to you.

 Click to see a listing of our volunteer placement locations.

 What are the hours?

-Volunteers have a choice of morning, afternoon or evening hours, depending on the area selected.
-The schedules consist of 4-hour shifts.
+Volunteers have a choice of morning, afternoon, or evening hours, depending on the area selected.
+The schedules consist of four-hour shifts.
 A minimum of four hours per week is all that is required to join the team.
 Volunteers are expected to commit to a minimum total of 50 hours of service.

 Volunteer Orientation and Interview

 Upon receipt of your application, you will receive an email containing information for completing online volunteer orientation.
 When you have completed the online orientation and submitted your policy acknowledgement, we will contact you to schedule an interview.
 The interview process will give us a chance to get to know you and give you the opportunity to find out more about our program.
 Once we have met and discussed your skills, interests, and past experiences, we will be better prepared to match you with a volunteer position that will both fulfill your expectations and provide a needed service to the hospital.
 Please understand that we will do our absolute best to place you in your desired area, but keep in mind that some areas are highly competitive and fill up quickly.

 Please bring the required orientation forms, your immunization record, and driver’s license to your interview.
 All applicants will be required to have a background check done with our Human Resources Department at no charge.
 All applicants will be interviewed, and if you are 14-17 years of age, a parent/legal guardian must be present at the time of the interview.

 All volunteers are required to purchase a uniform.
 Your references will be checked prior to or shortly after your interview.